October 11, 2018

-Node.js is a JS runtime environment which allows the infrastructure to build and run an application.
+In case you're wondering "what is Node.js?"
+It's a JS runtime environment which allows the infrastructure to build and run an application.
 It’s a light, scalable, and cross-platform way to execute code.
 It uses an event-driven I/O model which makes it extremely efficient and makes scalable network application possible.

 The most important advantages of Node include: